plmday/Kiwi/Kiwi.md

 ###2.11.
 Horizontal Rules

-The number of `-` is required to be greater than four, to distinguish it from em-dash `---`.
+The number of `-` is required to be greater than three, to distinguish it from em-dash `---`.

 ```